1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

 Beyond this, there is a new [Trusted Types API](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) for sanitizing generated HTML.
 I would use this new API if I was generating nested markup with dynamic, user-input data.
 (Note that this new API isn't available yet in Safari, but hopefully, it will be soon)

 > Trusted Types not being everywhere is fine.
 You can use them where they're supported and get early warning of issues that way.
-Security improves as browsers improve, and usage turns into incentive for langging engines ([source](https://twitter.com/slightlylate/status/1523425952218292224))
+Security improves as browsers improve, and usage turns into an incentive for lagging engines ([source](https://twitter.com/slightlylate/status/1523425952218292224))

 ### Criticism of Vanilla JS #2: Frameworks Enable Declarative UI

 > Modern frameworks like React and Vue don't exist to fill in the gap left by native JS, they exist so that you write your application in a declarative way where the view is rendered as a function of state.

-This might be a hot take, but to me, this is simply a design pattern.
-Design patterns can be applied in any language.
-For instance, I was able to accomplish roughly the same thing (IMO) in my vanilla JavaScript code by calling `App.render()` when the model data changes.
+To me, this is simply a design pattern.
+Patterns apply in any language.
+For instance, I accomplished roughly the same thing (IMO) in my vanilla JavaScript code by calling `App.render()` when the model data changes.
 [See the code here](https://github.com/1Marc/todomvc-vanillajs-2022/blob/main/js/app.js#L19)

 ### Criticism of Vanilla JS #3: Frameworks Provide DOM Diffing

-This was the most common criticism cited:
+The most common criticism cited was the lack of DOM Diffing in vanilla JavaScript.

 > A reactive UI/diff engine is non-negotiable for me.